On completion of the internship, students will have:

 The project outcomes should be of value to the business, have a technical component, and can be in one of more of the following areas:

-- Design, build and deliver a proof of concept or system enhancement for new capability,
+- design, build and deliver a proof of concept or system enhancement for new capability

-- System optimisation challenges, and
+- system optimisation challenges, and

-- Other negotiated projects
+- other negotiated projects.

 Suitable projects need to meet the following criteria:

-- A clearly framed business problem and requirements statement, with a technical computing component and some degree of complexity that requires problem solving skills.
+- A clearly framed business problem and requirements statement, with a technical computing component and some degree of complexity that requires problem solving skills;

 Examples of successful projects include:

-- Proof of concepts for chat bots, facial recognition and voice recognition.
+- Proof of concepts for chat bots, facial recognition and voice recognition

-- New features for existing software products.
+- New features for existing software products

-- Data analytics and visualisation to inform improved compliance activities and provide insights into complex policy problems.
+- Data analytics and visualisation to inform improved compliance activities; and, provide insights into complex policy problems.

-- A supervisor to oversee the technical project work and provide on the job technical guidance and training, and access to business knowledge when needed.
+- A supervisor to oversee the technical project work and provide on the job technical guidance and training, and access to business knowledge when needed;

 - Access to the student’s work for assessment processes.

-Hosts can offer up to 3 intern projects.
+Hosts can offer up to 4 intern projects.
 Subject to demand, the ANU’s preference is to place at least two students with a host organisation, provided they can be assigned to separate projects with different business problems to solve.

 Supervisors need to have an understanding of the business as well as relevant software technical skills (and access to other technical resources as required) to be able to support and guide the intern as the project evolves.

-The students are available to work on a project (i.e. a defined piece (or pieces) of work) for between 15 and 20 hours a week during a 12 week semester (not including the 2 weeks semester break).
+The students are available to work on a project (i.e. a defined piece (or pieces) of work) for between 15 and 20 hours a week during a 12-week semester (not including the 2 weeks semester break).

-The course requirements for the internship are approximately 20 hours a week for a twelve week semester, of which a minimum of 15 hours a week are actually working on site on the project, with access to their supervisor.
+The course requirements for the internship are approximately 20 hours a week for a twelve week semester, of which a minimum of 15 hours a week are actually working off site on the project, with access to their supervisor.
 The remaining 5 hours a week is allocated to lectures, tutorials and other academic activities.
 This means that the effort available to deliver the project is approximately 180 hours.

-- software development,
+- software development

-- data science,
+- data science